texfaq/texfaq.github.io/FAQ-mathml.md

   browsers was hampered by the limited range of symbols in the fonts that were available.
-However, all modern operating systems now include OpenType fonts with large collections of symbols and the availablity of web font technology means that page authors may specify fonts without relying on the reader having pre-installed suitable fonts.
+However, all modern operating systems now include OpenType fonts with large collections of symbols and the availability of web font technology means that page authors may specify fonts without relying on the reader having pre-installed suitable fonts.

   The available OpenType math fonts are discussed in [OpenType fonts](FAQ-otf-maths)

-- Direct interpretaton of a subset of LaTeX math markup by Javascript.
+- Direct interpretation of a subset of LaTeX math markup by Javascript.
   The speed of modern javaScript engines means that it is feasible to serve web pages that contain fragments of TeX markup that is converted in the reader's browser.
 Two main systems are in common use: